-- $\cdot$ partial credit
+- \cdot partial credit

-- $\cdot$ no credit
+- \cdot no credit

-- $\cdot$ missed reward activity
+- · missed reward activity

-· communication with parents
+- · communication with parents

-· after school detention
+- · after school detention

 Students who fail to return homework assignments and any other school related documents that are considered to be homework may receive a detention for not returning these items.
 (Example: handbook signature page, permission slips, fund raising slips etc.).
-After 7 detentions a citation will be issued.